 When you should not keep playing

-A story I hear from my peers, about their fathers especially, is that they each had a time when they got injured & felt that their dad pushed them to keep playing.
+A story I hear from peers, about their fathers especially, is that they had a time when they got injured & felt that their dad pushed them to keep playing.

-It is okay to be a tough father but if your child is still hurting days after the initial complain or is acting different about a particular injury, you have to think about taking them into the doctor.
+It is okay to be a tough father.
+Although, if your child is still hurting days after the initial complain or is acting different about a particular injury, you have to think about taking them into the doctor.

 Nothing is worse than ignoring it and making it worse.